Skip to Content

 In terms of the proper stance for executing the overhead pass, a player should have both feet about shoulder width apart, knees bent slightly, eyes looking forward, and back straightened.

-Both hands on the ball
+Place both hands on the ball

-The player should have both hands on the sides of the ball with a firm grip that is not too tight.
+The player should place both hands on the sides of the ball with a firm grip that is not too tight.
 Basically, the player should grip the ball with the finger pads and have the fingers slightly bent while holding the ball.

 Moreover, the player’s palms should not touch the ball while the player is holding it.
 In other words, there should be a small pocket of space between the palms of the player and the ball itself.